nammayatri/location-tracking-service/README.md

 Run `just fmt` (or `treefmt`) to auto-format the project tree.
 The CI checks for it.

+### pre-commit

+pre-commit hooks will be installed in the Nix devshell.
+Run the `pre-commit` command to manually run them.
+You can also run `pre-commit run -a` to run pre-commit hooks on *all* files (modified or not).

 ### Services

 Run `just services` to run the service dependencies (example: redis-server) using [services-flake](https://github.com/juspay/services-flake).

 ## Usage / Installing